thinktomorrow/package-docs/src/guidelines/gtm.md

 ## Custom tags

 To implement pure html/js snippets like hotjar/smartlook/hubspot/etc we can create a tag for that as well.

 Create a new tag and select Custom HTML.

 Input the custom tag here and select a trigger.
-Most often you will want this to trigger on every page but you may want to change this.
+Most often you will want this to trigger on every page but you may want to change this based on your needs.